EwaGoldys/SMIAL/README.md

 ## Additional Notes

 - **SMIAL was developed using MATLAB R2024a**, but it is distributed as a **stand-alone application** and does not require a local MATLAB installation to run.
+The source code is also provided in this repository.

 - For installation instructions, usage guidance, and system requirements, please refer to the [User Manual](SMIAL_Manual.pdf) included in the repository.